How much does it cost to go to Disney World Florida?

-It’s the question I get asked the most and the one that is hardest to answer.
-How much does it cost to go to Disney World?
-How much do you need to take your family to Orlando and how much does a Disney World trip cost per day?
-Going to Florida is a trip of a lifetime for most people and with the cost of flights, hotels and theme park passes adding up, planning your first trip to Orlando can be overwhelming.
+It’s the question I get asked the most and the hardest to answer: How much does it cost to go to Disney World Florida?
+What is the average cost for a family of 4, or for just 2 adults when Disney World planning?
+And, how much does a Disney World trip cost per day?
+Going to Florida is a trip of a lifetime for most people and with the cost of flights, hotels and theme park passes adding up, planning your first Disney World vacation can be very overwhelming.
 It’s a great idea to plan in advance and budget for your holiday, but if you’ve never been before, how do you know what you’ll spend?

+As someone that has spent a lot of time in Orlando (to work and play), including 28 visits to the theme parks, I can help you get an idea of what your family vacation – as they call it Stateside – will cost.
 Since everyone’s needs and budget vary so much, I have tried to break down how much you can expect to spend on a two-week trip to Orlando and in some cases have divided my advice into peak and off-peak to allow for extra expenses in the school holidays.
 I have also calculated an average spend for a family of four (two adults, two kids) as well as for a couple (two adults).
-Below is a breakdown of the different elements to consider for a holiday in Orlando and at the end of the post I have calculated the average costs.
+Below is a breakdown of the different elements to consider for a Disney holiday and at the end of the post, I have calculated the average costs.

 How much does it cost to go to Disney World?

 How much for a family of four to fly to Orlando in the school holidays?